How to Prune Roses and Spring-Flowering Shrubs

 Planting Procedure

 Thorough soil preparation enhances good plant growth.
 Dig a planting hole twice as wide as and slightly shallower than the root ball and fill it with the well-worked backfill soil.
 There are several important steps in the planting process.
-Follow the trees specifications and make sure to:
+Follow the three specifications and make sure to:

 • Plant at the proper depth